boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 `fact:canada`

 Will search inside the field fact for the term canada.
+Use when you want to target a single field inside documents of if you have a field that is not searched by default.

 `fact:(canada OR england)`